YaromirTaraskin/python-au/README.md

 # python-au
-My python repository to study Python at Academic University
+My python repository to study Python at the Academic University